vielhuber/simpleauth/README.md

 ```

 and you should be done (a test user `david@vielhuber.de` with the password `secret` is created).\
-you can now fully authenticate with the routes below.
+you can now fully authenticate with the routes below.\
+if you want to authenticate via username instead of email, simply change JWT_LOGIN to `username`.

 ## routes